 The company was founded in 1984 whose main aim was to provide affordable housing finance to lower and middle-income groups, especially in semi-urban and rural India.
-DHFL also partnered with banks like Punjab & Sind Bank, Central Bank of India, United Bank of India, and YES Bank, and offered home loans, insurance, and fixed deposit schemes through its wide network across India.
+DHFL had collaborated with leading banks like Punjab & Sind Bank, Central Bank of India, Union Bank of India (which merged with United Bank of India in April 2020) and YES Bank to offer home loans, insurance, and fixed deposit schemes through its wide network across India.

 ‘Small Savings Scheme’ is a recurring deposit plan from DHFL offering customers flexible deposit amounts and tenures to choose from.
 Recurring deposits help individuals to plan for a future expenditure and save the required funds for that over a period of time.